pcbrom/2-Steps-RAG/README.md

 4. **List of Supported Models:** The script should be compatible with the following models (but not limited to):
    * Mistral-7B-Instruct-v0.3: Locally generated results.
    * Slim RAFT: Locally generated results.
-   * deepseek-reasoner: API generated results.
+   * deepseek-chat: API generated results.
    * gemini-2.0-flash: API generated results.
    * gpt-4o-mini-2024-07-18: API generated results.
    * o1-mini-2024-09-12: API generated results.
 Default values are fixed - Temperature and top_p cannot be changed: `temperature = 1.0` and `top_p = 1.0`)